Student Loan Refinancing Basics

 Our lenders will request your Social Security number once you move forward with an application.
-But your Social Security number is not needed to check your rates and see what you can save using our Rate Comparison tool.
+But your Social Security number is not needed to check your rates and see what you can save using our Compare Rates tool.

 Permanent Resident – Any person not a citizen of the United States who is residing in the U.S. under legally recognized and lawfully recorded permanent residence as an immigrant.
 Also known as “Permanent Resident Alien,” “Lawful Permanent Resident,” “Resident Alien Permit Holder,” and “Green Card Holder.”

 At this time, only U.S. citizens and Permanent residents are eligible for Purefy loans through our lenders.

 Your permanent address is the location that you consider to be your primary place of residence (like your parents’ or guardian’s address).
 Your mailing address is wherever you want to receive all your loan documents.

 It depends on the lender you refinance with.
 But after your loan disburses, you can set up auto pay (if available) and your account to manage your loan going forward.
 On the day after your loan is disbursed, you will receive a notification from your lender with the steps to set up your online account and how to manage it.

 It typically takes 3 to 14 business days for your old servicer(s) to receive the payoff funds, apply them to your account, and process the payoff.
 Please check your account with your old servicer(s) to ensure that the payoffs have been applied after this time frame.
 Contact Purefy if the balance is still outstanding after 14 business days and we will help you take care of it.